bytedance/g3/g3proxy/doc/configuration/user_group/user.rst

 If a server is chained after a PROXY Protocol server, the used client address will be the one in the PROXY Protocol message.

+This ACL will be checked before we select the anonymous auth method, so an auth failed error will be returned to client.

 **default**: not set

 .. versionadded:: 1.7.20